Tesco Logo

 Tesco Logo 1981

 The most noticeable changes in the logo occurred in 1981.
 The main name remained unchanged, written in bold red letters.
 However, the logo itself was enclosed in a double red frame.
 Its corners were slightly rounded.
-“Todays” was added at the top of the name to indicate the relevance of the network.
+“Todays” was added at the top of the name to indicate the network’s relevance.
 Additional lettering was circled in red and used an outline font.
 The letters themselves were white.
 In addition, a “checkmark” image was added to the left of the company name, in white, inside a red circle.

 1987 – 1995